 HOW MUCH TIME IS NEEDED

 How much time you need to plan for in a place, is one of the most important questions to answer when planning a trip.
-Luckily in this case, this National Park is not massive, making it relatively easy to cover a lot of ground in a smaller amount of time.
+Luckily in this case, this national park is not massive, making it relatively easy to cover a lot of ground in a smaller amount of time.
 Based on our visits and experience, we feel 2-3 days (think weekend getaway) is a perfect amount of time to cover most or all of the activities we mentioned above.
 If you are looking to make a longer trip out of it, you could either spread out the activities, maybe rent one of the cabins or an Airbnb, and have an easy-going week.

 OTHER THINGS TO CONSIDER